The Jewish people grieve over the news. Esther fasts for three days.

 the queen was exceedingly grieved.
 She writhed in anguish.

 relief and deliverance will come to the Jews from another place.
-Mordecai knows that the LORD can defend his people in any way he chooses, including the miraculous.
+Mordecai knows the LORD God can defend his people in any way he chooses, including the use of miracles.

 for such a time as this.
-Mordecai speculates that God has made Esther to be the Queen of the Empire, precisely in order to stop the extermination of the Jews.
+Mordecai sees that God has made Esther to be the Queen of the Empire, precisely in order to stop the extermination of the Jews.

 fast for me.
 Queen Esther is familiar with fasting.
 She chose fasting over every other way to prepare.
 Even more, she calls all the Jewish people to fast and pray.